dof-dss/nicsdru_unity/README.md

 3. Make sure that you are in the appropriate site directory e.g. web/sites/uregni and run this command:
 `lando drush migrate-upgrade --legacy-db-url=mysql://drupal7:drupal7@uregni7/drupal7 --legacy-root=http://www.uregni.goc.uk --configure-only`
-(change the db host from 'uregni7' if you ar migrating another site)
+(change the db host from 'uregni7' if you are migrating another site)

 4. Install the migrate_tools module
 `lando drupal moi migrate_tools` (or you could do this from the admin screens)

-5. You should now have a long list of migrations in the database, which may be senn by running this command:
+5. You should now have a long list of migrations in the database, which may be seen by running this command:
 `lando drush migrate-status` (from the appropriate site directory e.g. web/sites/uregni)

 6. You could choose one of these migrations and run it as follows: